bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 #### Plant list

   Display a list of the plants from the server.
-This should be done in the class component `PlantList`.
+This should be done in the class component `PlantList`. **Unlike other projects, the local server used here can not be accessed through the browser.
+For this and the rest of your sprint challenges, test the functioning of the server directly through your axios calls.**

-* [ ] In the `PlantList` class component, on mount fetch data from the server you now have running - the data can be fetched from `http://localhost:3333/plants`
+* [ ] In the `PlantList` class component, fetch data from the server you now have running - the data can be fetched from `http://localhost:3333/plants.`
-* [ ] Set the data to a state property called `this.state.plants`
+* [ ] Set the data to a state property called `this.state.plants.`
 * [ ] The render function is already built and styled.
-Once the data is on the state, you will see the list of plants, and you will have the functionality to add a plant to the cart
+Once the data is on the state, you will see the list of plants, and you will have the functionality to add a plant to the cart.

 #### Shopping Cart